Application Deadline: February 21st 2020

 Fellowships are awarded for a period of 24 months.
-Applicants must hold a doctoral degree (received on or after 2 April 2013) when the fellowship begins, or be scheduled to receive a doctoral degree before the fellowship begins.
+Applicants must hold a doctoral degree (received on or after 2 April 2014) when the fellowship begins, or be scheduled to receive a doctoral degree before the fellowship begins.
 Japanese nationals are not eligible, nor are those of dual nationality if one is Japanese.
-Also, those who have permanent residency in Japan are not eligible.
-Those who have been previously awarded a Standard or Pathway Fellowship under the JSPS Postdoctoral Fellowship for Research in Japan scheme are not eligible.
+Also those who have permanent residency in Japan are not eligible.
+Those who have previously been awarded a Standard or Pathway Fellowship under the JSPS Postdoctoral Fellowship for Research in Japan are not eligible.

 Terms of the Award